Dkowald/kwld.GitPackage/doc/GitGet.md

 Each repository is in a sub-folder made from the origin url.

-If a local git-repository is use, it is stored un .gitpackages/local/
+If a local git-repository is use, it is stored under .gitpackages/local/